aws-samples/drs-tools/drs-configuration-synchronizer/README.md

 ### Multi-Account Deployment
 In a multi-account architecture, the synchronizer will assume a role in each configured DRS account.

-1. Follow the same instructions as [Single Account Deployment](#single-account-deployment).
-2. In addition, update the [dr-accounts.yml](./cfn/lambda/drs-configuration-synchronizer/src/configuration/dr-accounts.yml) file with each additional account that the synchronizer should update.
+1. Complete the single account deployment steps for the AWS account where you want the solution to operate.
+2. Copy the single-account subdirectory under the `configuration` subdirectory for each additional AWS account you want to synchronize configurations.
+3. Update the files within each AWS account subdirectory as needed.
-3. For each AWS account the synchronizer should operate on, deploy the IAM role that the synchronizer wils assume with the following command:
+4. For each additional AWS account the synchronizer should operate on, deploy the IAM role that the synchronizer will assume with the following command:
 ```shell
 python3 deploy.py --account-role-only --solution-account <Your AWS account ID where you are deploying the solution>
 ```